 Many actions or conditions can contribute to your elbow discomfort.
-However, the most common elbow pain causes include:
+However, the most common causes include:

 - Joint inflammation, commonly called bursitis

-- Golfer’s elbow, known as medial epicondylitis, which is a repetitive motion injury
+- Golfer’s elbow, known as medial epicondylitis, is a repetitive motion injury

 - An inflammatory joint disease called rheumatoid arthritis